JetixWP/really-simple-featured-video/readme.md

 - **Featured Video Blocks for Full Site Editing**
 - And much more.

-If you wish to lock your early bird spot beforehand please send us an email at [hello@smalltowndev.com](mailto:hello@smalltowndev.com), and you will be notified at the very moment we launch.
+If you wish to get your early bird spot right away please install the free plugin from your \wp-admin dashboard and then visit Settings >> Really Simple Featured Video >> Addons or mail us at [hello@smalltowndev.com](mailto:hello@smalltowndev.com).

 ### Contribution
 If you have a patch, or you've stumbled upon an issue with Really Simple Featured Video plugin, you can contribute this back to the code.
 You can do so by creating a fork and adding a PR against it.